anikat1/cnr-tist/README.md

 ```
 >> make demo
 ```
-'make demoseg' will run for the sample data (Harvey) given in data/ directory.
+'make demo' will run for the sample data (Harvey) given in data/ directory.

 For Segmentation: cd segmentation/